Variations on the theme of the Trotter-Kato theorem for homogenization of periodic hyperbolic systems: Introduction

 \subsection{Plan of the paper}

 The paper consists of five sections and introduction.
-Section~\ref{Section Preliminaries} contains definition of the operators $B_\varepsilon$ and $B^0$ and known results on homogenization of the resolvent $B_\varepsilon ^{-1}$.
+Section~\ref{Section Preliminaries} contains definitions of the operators $B_\varepsilon$ and $B^0$ and known results on homogenization of the resolvent $B_\varepsilon ^{-1}$.
 In Section~\ref{Section Problem setting.
 Main results}, the main results of the paper are formulated and proven.
 In Section~\ref{Section Removal of the smoothing operator from the corrector}, we discuss the possibility to remove the smoothing operator from the corrector.
 In Section~\ref{Section Homogenization of solutions of inhomogeneous hyperbolic systems}, we apply results in operator terms to homogenization of the solutions of hyperbolic systems.
-Finally, in Section~\ref{Section Schrodinger}, we give another proof for approximation of the operator $e^{-itB_\varepsilon}$ from \cite{D} and, for completeness of the presentation, approximation in the energy norm for $e^{-itB_\varepsilon}B_\varepsilon ^{-1}$.
+Finally, in Section~\ref{Section Schrodinger}, we give alternative proof for approximation of the operator $e^{-itB_\varepsilon}$ originally obtained in \cite{D} and, for completeness of the presentation, approximation in the energy norm for $e^{-itB_\varepsilon}B_\varepsilon ^{-1}$.